BACKGROUND AND OBJECTIVES

 The combination of viability, phosphatidylserine exposure and T-cell division analyses by flow cytometry in a single-platform system provides a valuable tool to validate ECP procedures.

 Useful keywords (using NLM MeSH Indexing)

-Find related publications in this database (Keywords)multicomponent apheresis
+Find related publications in this database (Keywords)apheresis